storefront-x/storefront-x/docs/guide/cookbook.md

 }
 ```

-In development mode, overridden component is hot-module-reloaded so no need to restart dev server.
-But for the production build, you will need to rebuild the application.
+In development mode, overridden component is hot-module-reloaded so there is no need to restart dev server.
+But, for the production build, you will need to rebuild the application.

 :::tip
-Same way you can override basically any file, not only components.
+In the same way, you can override basically any file, not only components.
 :::

 ## How to display data from backend

-### 1. Create new mapper
+### 1. Create a new mapper

 We need mapper to sanitize data returned from backend.
 We also use mappers to provide use with type information.